isomerpages/singapore-customs-cms/_certificates-of-origin/Certificates of Origin/How to apply for Ordinary Certificate of origin (OCO) or Preferential Certificate of Origin (PCO).md

 <p>The letter would declare the goods of all models still qualify at the
 prevailing origin criterion(a) under the respective Free Trade Agreements or Schemes previously approved.</p>
+<p>The typical processing time for an LOU application is two working days
+from the date of receipt provided the submission is complete and accurate.</p>